Red Rigger Kinky Candles

-- When dripping handheld candles, like the Riggers and The Torch, etc., rotate the candle occasionally to ensure it melts evenly around and down.
+- When dripping handheld candles, like the Riggers, rotate the candle occasionally to ensure it melts evenly around and down.

-- Do not drip candles upside down, as this increases heat, starves the wick of oxygen and creates black sooting.
-Drip candles from horizontal, or close to, only inverting briefly if needed.
+- Do not drip candles from upside down, as this increases heat, can starve the wick of oxygen and creates black sooting.
+Drip candles from a bit above horizontal, or close to, only inverting briefly if needed.

 - Wax play can be very messy.
 Make clean-up easier by always using a dropsheet.
 We recommend laying down a plastic drop sheet, old towel, or other material that will protect the surface you are using.

-- Long (bbq style), windproof or electric lighters are a godsend, especially for performances and if you’re playing at a club with various drafts and breezes.
+- Long (bbq style), windproof or electric lighters are highly recommended, especially for performances and if you’re playing at a club with various drafts and breezes.

 - Do not get wax on clothing or other porous materials and surfaces as candle colours may stain.

 - If you allow the wax to pool, it will become slightly hotter, since it has prolonged time close to the flame.
 If you wish to wait for a large melt pool, we recommend extinguishing the flame and waiting for the wax pool to cool slightly, before pouring.
 If unsure, a thermometer comes in very handy or just dip your fingertip in the melt pool, to test before splashing.

-- When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair (der, we know!).
+- When using our candles in rope suspension lines, always keep a watchful eye on the flames proximity to the rope and to skin and hair.
 We also recommend that you keep the candle approx. 50cm or more from the bottoms skin and periodically change the spot where the candle/s are dripping.
 The bottom can also be advised to move a limb slightly or twist the body to alter the candle wax’s trajectory if it starts feeling too hot.